jameshannafin/Python-Projects/README.md

 # Python-Projects

 These are some of my larger Python projects I made during my bootcamp.
 They include various libraries and frameworks including SQL, Django, and Tkinter.
+I also make use of virtual environments.

 1. Phonebook Project